25 Things Only Middle Children Understand

 You were like a fly on the wall

 Growing up, your parents weren’t hyper-focused on you like they were on your older sibling, and you didn’t have the extra attention that the coddled youngest got either.
 Instead, you were always just there, quietly observing the drama unfolding around you.
 Perhaps that’s why middlers can be great writers—middle-borns Charlotte and Emily Brontë, Ernest Hemingway, Louisa May Alcott, and her fictional Little Women character Jo March were all celebrated authors.
 You took it all in, and then used it to your advantage.
-Here’s more about why siblings are some of the most important people in your life.

 You could get away with more